 The dominance of the trigeminal nerve system (V) which is in charge of the greater part of the masticatory mechanism does in fact influence distant parts of the body.

-These are the principles and focus OC instills while emphasizing to our members their need to perfect their skills, abilities and advance their application in GNM.
+These are the principles and focus OC instills while emphasizing to our members their need to perfect their didactic skills, abilities and clinical judgement to advance their appreciation and confidence in the GNM approach.

 “It is not how much you know, but how one applies these concepts and does it – that is what counts.”